-The bill, H.B.
-No. 5164, introduces Chapter 320 to the Labor Code, establishing provisions for paid parental leave for certain employees in Texas.
-It defines "employee" as individuals working full-time for employers with 50 or more employees, excluding independent contractors and certain state employees.
-Eligible employees can request 60 days of paid leave for specific circumstances, including the birth or adoption of a child or providing foster care.
-The leave must be taken within one year of the event and cannot exceed one instance within a 12-month period.
+H.B.
+No. 5164 introduces a new chapter, Chapter 320, to the Labor Code, establishing provisions for paid parental leave for certain employees in Texas.
+The bill defines "employee" as individuals working full-time for an employer with 50 or more employees, excluding independent contractors and certain state employees.
+Eligible employees are entitled to 60 days of paid leave for specific events such as the birth or adoption of a child or providing foster care.
+The leave must be taken within one year of the qualifying event and cannot exceed one instance within a 12-month period.
 Employers are prohibited from taking adverse employment actions against employees who utilize this leave.

 Statutes affected: